ondrap/json-stream/README.md

-Json-stream is in streaming mode much friendlier to the GC, which makes the performance difference even bigger; however even when json-stream is used as an aeson replacement (`value` parser), there can be a performance gain (running aeson benchmarks has shown that json-stream is ~1.8x faster).
+Json-stream is in streaming mode much friendlier to the GC, which makes the performance difference even bigger; however even when json-stream is used as an aeson replacement (`value` parser), there can be a performance gain (running aeson benchmarks has shown that json-stream is generally about twice as fast).

 Using json-stream parser instead of aeson `value` evades the need to build the structure using aeson `Value` and then converting it to the user-requested structure.
 Instead